2024-2025 Graduate Bulletin

 English

 The English Program offers the Master of Arts in English as well as courses in support of the Secondary Education, Alternative, M.Ed. or Secondary Education, Professional Educators, M.Ed. with certification in English/Language Arts.
 Students who have taken courses at the undergraduate level may not also receive credit for the slash-listed courses, at the graduate level, except for internships, directed readings, and special topics.
-For information on the M.Ed. programs, refer to the appropriate section under Department of Teaching, Leadership, & Technology
+For information on the M.Ed. programs, refer to the appropriate section under Department of Teaching, Leadership and Technology

 World Languages

 The World Languages program does not offer a graduate degree.
 However, the program offers courses in support of the Secondary Education, Alternative, M.Ed. or Secondary Education, Professional Educators, M.Ed. with certification in World Languages-Spanish.
 Students who have taken the courses at the undergraduate level may not also receive credit for the slash-listed courses at the graduate level, except for internships, directed readings, and special topics.
-For information on the M.Ed. programs, refer to the appropriate section under Department of Teaching, Leadership, & Technology .
+For information on the M.Ed. programs, refer to the appropriate section under Department of Teaching, Leadership and Technology .
 In addition to the general requirements for admission to the M.Ed. program, students must successfully complete an interview in Spanish with the World Language faculty, pass the World Language Praxis Exam, and complete four graduate courses in the Spanish teaching field.

 Graduate Teaching Assistantships